What if I pay too much tax?

 This includes detail on the information you need to gather together before contacting HMRC and what records you should keep.

-PAYE is normally worked out on a cumulative basis.
-This means that it takes into account income you have already earned in the tax year rather than just looking only at what you earned in a single pay period.
-If you cannot produce a form P45 when you start a new job, your employer will ask you for new starter information.
-This gathers relevant information from you to help HMRC recalculate your tax code.
-In the meantime, there is an ‘emergency’ tax code is used, which enables your employer to pay you without a proper tax code.
-As soon as your proper tax code is confirmed, and provided the tax year has not ended, the payroll should make the relevant adjustments to repay any overpaid emergency tax in-year.
+As explained in our ‘How do I check my coding notice?’ section, if you cannot produce a form P45 when you start a new job, your employer will ask you for new starter information.
+This enables your employer to pay you without a proper tax code in place, however it can mean that you overpay tax.
+As soon as your proper tax code is confirmed, and provided the tax year has not ended, the payroll should make the relevant adjustments to repay any overpaid ‘emergency’ tax in-year.

-Emily starts a new job in September 2017.
-She has not got a form P45, but has been working earlier in the year.
-She completes the new starter information checklist, and her new employer uses 1150L M1 as an emergency code.
+Emily starts a new job in September 2018.
+She lives in Wales, has not got a form P45, but has been working earlier in the year.
+She completes the new starter information checklist, and her new employer uses 1185L M1 as an emergency code.

 October and November